carrotsrc/StrangeIO/README.md

 Before merging the mem branch there was a lot of regular sized allocations occurring.
 Now there is a bitfield managed cache of blocks to avoid continuous allocations.
 The bitfield inherits from a more general RackoonIO::CacheHandler, meaning a different cache system can be implemented as a drop in, but the bitfield will work for now.

+### Buffers

+Having spent hours debugging buffers for handling sample IO in units (they have been the major headache), the library has the beginning of a collection of ready to use general purpose buffers.

 ## libBuccaneer

 I have been working on a small library of processing units called [libBuccaneer](https://github.com/carrotsrc/libBuccaneer), which links directly with RackoonIO and can make a usable setup.